ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

   some configuration changes were made that affected their content.
   This is particularly useful when a TAM issues multiple concurrent requests to a TEEP Agent.
-The token MUST be present if and only if the attestation bit is clear in the data-item-requested value.
-When the attestation bit is clear then a challenge will be included, which offers replay protection capabilities.
+The token MUST be present if and only if the attestation bit is clear in the data-item-requested value (i.e., the attestation bit, which is bit 0 in the bitmap, is not set).
+  When the attestation bit is
+  clear then a challenge will be included, which offers replay protection capabilities.
 The size of the token is at least 8 bytes (64 bits) and maximum of 64 bytes.
 The first usage of a token